 Power outages during a storm can be stressful.
-But if you are a nursing mother and have frozen milk, it can be an all-out nightmare.
+But if you are a nursing mother and have frozen breast milk, it can be an all-out nightmare.
 Power outages can be anticipated in the case of hurricane or winter storms, but sometimes they are unexpected.

 - Number one rule?
 Don’t panic.
 Not only will panicking increase your stress level, but an increased stress level can lower your milk supply.
 So keep calm, and consider the following tips.
 Consider investing in a back-up generator.

 Even though this can be a little costly, they can keep your freezer running at the appropriate temperature without the aid of any extra ice.
 Remember though, most generators run on gas and you will need to refill.
 Stock up on extra gas to prevent the generator from dying.

 - Use dry ice to keep milk frozen.

 If you don’t have a generator, consider using dry ice to keep your breast milk frozen.
 Dry ice can usually be found at a local grocery store.
 Other stores such as Wal-Mart, ice distributors and others also have dry ice and coolers for sale – check out their websites before heading out.
 Remember to read up on the proper handling and storage of dry ice before buying, and try to by the ice as close to the storm or outage as possible.

 - Contact a local hospital or emergency center ahead of time.

 Some may have emergency storage facilities that can accommodate frozen breast milk you have stored up.
 It’s never too early to inquire in your area to see if this option is available.